Code-Institute-Submissions/JJamsey911-restaurant_mp4/README.md

 <details><summary></summary>
 <img src="docs/testing/footer_media.png">
 <img src="docs/testing/footer_copyright.png">
 </details>

-3. As a Site Owner I can provide a contact us page so that users can get in touch with my business
+3. I want a site in which I can view a contact us page to get in touch with the business

 **Step** | **Expected Result** | **Actual Result**
 ------------ | ------------ | ------------ |